 This saying fits if you’re convinced that the person who has just told you something is lying or over-exaggerating.

 You might think grandmas are too sweet and kind to lie to, or even that you grandma might be naïve enough to believe you—either way, you dare them to pass it on to their grandma if they say it’s really true!

 Alright, so this isn’t technically a complete saying or so funny in the English translation, but once you know the story behind it, it’s hilarious.

 Coming from the typical rifle given out during WWI (the 08-15), the numbers have come to be a clever code to describe something mediocre or run-of-the-mill.
 Whether a date or a score on a test, nul acht funfzehn indicates the results were rather “standard issue” and nothing to write home about.

 16. Die Kirche im Dorf lassen.
 (To leave the church in the village.)

 I don’t know where else you would take the church, but it’s universally agreed upon that its place is in the village.
-Being told to leave it there is to be admonished to not get carried away.
-Besides, there are strict building ordinances in Germany.
+Telling someone to leave it there is to tell them not get carried away.
+After all, there are strict building ordinances in Germany.